Thomas Scott (karateka): Career

 In 2017, Scott lost his bronze medal match in the men's kumite 75 kg event at the World Games held in Wrocław, Poland.

-In June 2021, Scott competed at the World Olympic Qualification Tournament held in Paris, France, hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan, and he did not qualify at this tournament, but he was able to qualify via reallocation of a vacant spot in the Male Kumite – 75kg category.
+In June 2021, Scott competed at the World Olympic Qualification Tournament held in Paris, France, hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan, and he did not qualify at this tournament, but he was able to qualify via reallocation of a vacant spot in the Male Kumite – 75 kg category.
 In August, he competed in the men's 75 kg event at the Olympics.
 In November, he won one of the bronze medals in the men's 75 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.
 In his bronze medal match he defeated Eren Akkurt of Turkey.

 Scott lost his bronze medal match in the men's kumite 75 kg event at the 2022 World Games held in Birmingham, United States.